EmotiBit/EmotiBit_Docs/Troubleshooting.md

 - A **solid blue LED** indicates the EmotiBit is trying to connect to the designated Wi-Fi but is unsuccessful.

 ### How to confirm this error
-- The serial monitor will show repeated un-successful attempts, trying to connect to the WiFi network(s) listed in the config file.
+- The serial monitor will show repeated unsuccessful attempts, trying to connect to the WiFi network(s) listed in the config file.
 See this [FAQ](https://www.reddit.com/r/EmotiBit/comments/vmtz6w/how_i_use_the_arduino_serial_monitor_with_emotibit/) for more information on using the Arduino Serial monitor.

 ### Solutions or Troubleshooting Steps Provided:
 - **Verify Wi-Fi Credentials:** Check that the SSID and password in the `config.txt` file on the SD card are correct.
-- **Network Checks:** Check that router is set to a single band (2.4GHz) for compatibility.
+- **Network Checks:** Check that rthe outer is set to a single band (2.4GHz) for compatibility.
 - **Testing Environment:** Test with a known good network (e.g., mobile hotspot) to isolate the problem.
 - **Check for network restrictions:** Proactively check for any network restrictions or requirements that may prevent connection attempts, such as MAC filtering or captive portals.
 - **Caution against Enterprise networks:** If you are using an Enterprise network, try connecting to a home network to verify EmotiBit functionality.
 If it works on a home network, then the issue may be with the Enterprise network.